tearne/tok/changes/archive/2026-04-13-readme-installation.md

 ## Approach

-Replace the current single-line README with minimal sections: a one-liner description, prerequisites, installation (curl from GitHub raw URL to `~/.local/bin/tok` and chmod), and tab completion setup for bash and zsh using `tok --completions <shell>`.
+Replace the current single-line README with minimal sections: a one-liner description, prerequisites (install `uv` — link to the uv docs), installation (curl from GitHub raw URL to `~/.local/bin/tok` and chmod), and tab completion setup for bash and zsh using `tok --completions <shell>`.

 Keep it short — no usage reference (the script has `--help`), no feature list.
 The SPEC and `--help` are the authoritative sources for behaviour; the README just gets people running.

 The GitHub raw URL will use the pattern `https://raw.githubusercontent.com/tearne/tok/main/tok.py`.

 ## Plan
+- [x] UPDATE `README.md` — replace the single heading with: description, prerequisites (uv installation link), install (curl + chmod), and tab completion setup (bash and zsh)
+- [x] REVIEW — read the final README for accuracy and completeness

+## Conclusion
+All tasks completed as planned — no deviations.